 Sharon also enjoys a busy concert schedule of chamber music, lieder and oratorio with numerous ensembles and orchestras at home and abroad.
 Recent concert appearances have included Durufle Requiem with the Choir of King’s College Cambridge, Messiah with the RTE National Symphony Orchestra, Great Mass in c minor at Osnabrück Cathedral and St.Matthew Passion at the Jacobikirche, Hamburg.
-The 2017/2018 season includes debuts in Moscow with Musica Viva, Amsterdam with the Nieuwe Philharmonie Utrecht, and London with The Second Violinist, as well as tours of Ireland with the Irish Baroque Orchestra.
-This season saw the DVD release of La Traviata live in Hannover with the NDR Radiophilharmonie conducted by Keri-Lynn Wilson, and the CD release of Gilbert and Cellier’s The Mountebanks with the BBC Concert Orchestra conducted by John Andrews is planned for late 2017.
+The 2017/2018 season includes debuts in Moscow with Musica Viva, Amsterdam with the Nieuwe Philharmonie Utrecht, tours of Ireland with the Irish Baroque Orchestra, and a role debut as Orfeo in a new production of Orfeo ed Euridice at the GIAF with Irish National Opera.
+This season saw the DVD release of La Traviata live in Hannover with the NDR Radiophilharmonie conducted by Keri-Lynn Wilson, and the CD release of Gilbert and Cellier’s The Mountebanks with the BBC Concert Orchestra conducted by John Andrews is planned for early 2018.